dbbill/dbbill.github.io/_pages/privacypolicy.md

 ##### 5.1 Google Admob

 Google Admob serves advertisements in our mobile app.
-For more information about Admob and how they collect information, please visit https://policies.google.com/technologies/partner-sites.
+For more information about Admob and how they collect information, please visit this [page](https://policies.google.com/technologies/partner-sites).

 #### 6. Why We Need to Use Your Personal Data